Use the Grid Timeline view to track and analyze the release progress and quality.

 The Slow phase icon on the timeline bar indicates that an item's phase has lasted more than expected.

 The phase slowdown value is based on the average phase time for work items that were done in previous releases.
-For example, if an item remains in the same phase for more than 100% of the phase average time, ALM Octane will display a Slow phase icon in the timeline.
+For example, if an item remains in the same phase for more than 100% of the phase average time, ValueEdge and ALM Octane will display a Slow phase icon in the timeline.

 Hover over the section of the bar marked as Slow phase to view the percentage of phase slowdown above the average item's phase time.